Enterprise Social Networking

 - Activity Steams provide segregated categories of information that a reader can subscribe to.
 One employee may be interested in document and event activities of a peer but not care about status updates, tasks, or activities associated with specific projects.

-- Providing access to the people, knowledge and resources when needed.
+- Providing people, knowledge and resources when needed.

 - Enabling and increasing the rate of discovery of people, knowledge and resources that support the goals of the individual and the organization.